paezha/University-AI-Panel/README.md

 <!-- AI is a way to cheapen university education; it compromises the ideals of quality, integrity, and excellence. -->

-Neural networks and machine learning are not new, and they have their uses.
-But those uses have been drown, and to some extent discredited, by the current hype around AI.
+Neural networks and machine learning are nothing new, and they have their uses.
+But those uses have been suffocated, and to some extent discredited, by the current hype around Generative AI.
+This hype has been carefully manufactured (Morrone 2024), and has been amplified by media tools that have been more than willing to believe in magic beans (Burneko 2024)[^64].
+There are now calls to press pause on the hype (Angwin 2024) but they are barely audible above the reverberating echos inside the AI hype chamber.

-Morrone (2024) Carefully manufactured and well funded hype.

-ChatGPT was a colossal feat of marketing (Cowen 2023), but much coverage of AI in the media has been stretched beyond the breaking point of credulity (Burneko 2024)[^64].
-There are now calls to press pause on the hype (Angwin 2024) but these are still drown by the uncritical coverage.
+Universities and colleges would be wise to heed the advice to press the pause button on the AI hype, as there is a real risk of them falling prey to a confidence trick.
+Higher education is often driven by a deeply ingrained belief in innovation (even, or perhaps particularly, for its own sake), and this impulse is compounded by the way AI adoption has been drawn as a false dilemma, thus triggering a fear of missing out.
+There are other pressures at work, including a decades-long history of manufactured crises in education, in Canada as elsewhere (Cizek 1999;
+Usher 2023).

+In this essay I have tried to describe the many problems with AI as an *everything tool*.
+Tall in my mind are the moral and ethical concerns around an extractive and exploitative technology that promises democracy but delivers further concentration of wealth and power.

 > An end to “batch” teaching.
 Instead of working with cohorts of
 > learners in grades or classes, individual learning agendas are